paulveillard/cybersecurity-endpoint-security/README.md

 GRR, MIG, and osquery are endpoint-security solutions that allow investigators to inspect the systems of their infrastructure in real time.

+What Are the Components of Endpoint Security Software?

 ##  `What is The Difference between Endpoint Security and a Firewall? `